How to Use the Solar Calculator

 Installing Solar in Montana

 There are around 40 solar installers operating in Montana, most of them based in the southwestern portion of the state, especially in Missoula, Billings, and Helena.
-That gives homeowners here plenty of options for installing solar power in their homes; however, due to the absence of national solar companies, like Sungevity and SolarCity, alternative purchasing strategies like solar leases may be harder to come by.
+That gives homeowners here plenty of options for installing solar power in their homes; however, due to the absence of national solar companies, like SolarCity, alternative purchasing strategies like solar leases may be harder to come by.

 Montana State Solar Support

 A state’s support of renewable energy is usually most clearly demonstrated through the enactment of a renewable portfolio standard—a set of statewide goals for statewide clean energy adoption.
 In 2005, Montana passed its own guidelines, which set the standard at 5 percent renewable energy by 2009, 10 percent by the end of 2014, and 15 percent by 2015, and each year thereafter.
 All public utilities were required to comply.

 That means there is definitely clear support in the state for renewable energy, especially for commercial adoption.
 Montana offers very generous incentives for businesses subsidizing their energy needs with solar power.
 However, as adoption numbers grow, the burden has been on utility companies to dish out more and more money for state incentives.
 That’s caused the public utilities commission to reconsider tax credits and net metering, presenting a somewhat uncertain future for solar powered businesses in the area.
 However, one thing that is certain is the fate of solar energy—as panels and equipment are becoming more efficient and affordable, adoption numbers will only increase, in Montana and all throughout the U.S., meaning governments and utilities fighting over solar power will eventually be forced to get on board.

 There are plenty of solar loan programs, incentives, and tax credits to help support solar households with the purchase and maintenance of their equipment.
 Here are a few of those offerings: